 REMINDER: NO GRAY AREAS!
 IF YOU DON’T SEE IT, DON’T DO IT!

 (1) SAFETY CAGE: 6-point cage ALLOWED, but side bars must start at the firewall and end at the front side of the wheel humps/back door seam.
 Halo bar not mandatory BUT IS STRONGLY RECOMMENDED, can only be mounted to cage and cannot be bolted or welded to roof.
 Halo must be vertical and cannot be used for anything but roof support and cannot be bolted or welded to roof.
 You are allowed 6 down tubes, to the side rails of the frame only; 3″x3″ max: Front two must be even with or behind front inner door seam.
 Rear two must be in front of rear body mounts in back seat on flat part of frame.
-Gas tank protector allowed, but no wider than 24" and may be touching sheet metal.
+Gas tank protector allowed, but no wider than 24″ W x 24” H, and may be touching sheet metal.
 No pushing back or bending cutting out sheet metal.
-Front cage bar must be 6" above transmission tunnel and 6" away from center of dash.
-Side rails no wider than 12" and must be 6" minimum above floor.
+Front cage bar must be 6″ above transmission tunnel and 6″ away from center of dash.
+Side rails no wider than 12″ and must be 6″ minimum above floor.
 Cage can be bolted welded or chained in, BUT MUST BE SAFE!
 NO KICKERS ANYWHERE!

-(2) DRIVE TRAIN: Any motor and transmission may be used, BUT MUST use stock motor mounts.
-NO AFTERMARKET!
+(2) DRIVE TRAIN: Any motor and transmission may be used.
 You may run any rear end with bracing.
 No excess bracing is allowed to help the frame.
 Can have loaded control arms but must have pivot or working shackles.
 Slider drive shafts are allowed.